Democratic debates draw mixed reactions from black voters in Detroit, Flint

 At the watch parties, references to the water crisis in Flint on both nights generated some of the most pronounced audience responses.
 Flint residents like Edwards still spend hours waiting in long lines for bottled water as work to replace pipes and other infrastructure continues.
 Both of Edwards’ grandchildren have detectable levels of lead in their blood, she said.

 During a commercial break that followed the Flint mentions on stage, Claire McClinton, a long-time Flint resident and activist championing a wide range of community-sanctioned responses, stood up and addressed the roused and chattering room.
-The mention, she said, was a “mixed blessing.”
+The mention of their city, she said, was a “mixed blessing.”

-“I just feel like it’s another conversation, more talk and chatter,” McClinton told NBC News in an interview later.
-“Attention, is, a good thing.
+“I just feel like it’s another conversation, more talk and chatter,” McClinton told NBC News in an interview after the watch party.
+“Attention is a good thing.
 But we have to say what we need and get that.
 They can’t tell us what we want and call it done."